Gator-PASE/gator-pase.github.io/content/authors/remy-carlson/_index.md

   - Executive Board
 ---

-Remy is a third year Biomedical Engineer on the pre-health track.
-She was previously an undergraduate research assistant in the musculoskeletal biomechanics lab studying carpometacarpal osteoarthritis, which pulled her into the musculoskeletal space.
-This summer she did a REU program at the University of Pennsylvania studying muscle stem cell mechanobiology and regeneration, which sparked her interest in the biomaterials space with a focus on musculoskeletal tissue health.
+Remy is a fourth-year Biomedical Engineering student on the pre-health track and President of Policy Advocacy in Science and Engineering.
+She previously studied carpometacarpal osteoarthritis in the UF Musculoskeletal Biomechanics Lab and muscle stem cell mechanobiology and regeneration through an REU at the University of Pennsylvania.
+She currently conducts tendon tissue engineering and mechanobiology research in the Taylor Lab at UF.
+Her experiences have shaped her interests in biomaterials, regenerative medicine, and musculoskeletal health, as well as her commitment to improving the communication and advocacy of scientific research.